pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 ![](./assets/welcome-mat.jpg)

-You need to access local host for this server.
+You need to access `localhost` for this server.
 Everyone's computer has a default IP address of `127.0.0.1`, but that's a bit annoying to put in the URL.
 You can instead type `localhost` in the browser's URL bar and go there.

 http://localhost:3003

 **SUCCESS**: Do you see `Hello World` appear in the browser?
 Then you've successfully written your first Express server!

-> **Note**: You are using the `http` protocol. http is designed to send HTML, which is the datatype string.
+> **Note**: You are using the http protocol. http sends HTML, which is the datatype string.
 As you build your applications, it is essential to remember this, especially if you are working with other data types, such as numbers, because you will need to convert them into and out of strings.

 ## Common Errors